trentlilley/My_Knowledge/Cloud_Computing/AWS/AWS_Ref.md

 - Logs can be generated for each S3 bucket whenever someone request to upload, read, or delete an object in the bucket. `S3 Access Logs` must be enabled manually.

+## Encryption

+### Encryption in Transit
+- It is important to encrypt your data as you send it to and from your S3 buckets
+- Typically done using TLS, but SSL may still be used.
+HTTPS protocol is used to upload and download files between our local system and S3
+- Encryption in transit can be enforced using a bucket policy that denies put requests.
+Ensure `aws:SecureTransport: false` is included in the bucket policy json

+### Encryption at Rest: Server Side
+- Encrypting data when it is stored on disk (S3 storage)
+- `SSE-S3` are S3 managed keys that use AES 256-bit encryption.
+Request headers will include x-amz-server-side-encryption: AES256.
+- `SSE-KMS` uses the AWS key management service.
+KMS comes with additional benefits like envelope keys that give you extra levels of protection and audit trails.
+Request headers will include x-amz-server-side-encryption: KMS.
+- `SSE-C` customer managed keys
+- Encryption at rest can be enforced at bucket creation time or by using bucket policies.
+Be sure to include `x-amz-server-side-encryption: true` parameter in the policy json

+### Encryption at Rest: Client Side
+- Encrypt the files yourself before uploading them to S3.

+## CORS
+- Allows objects in one S3 bucket to communicate with objects in another S3 bucket
+- On your secondary S3 bucket, go to the permissions tab and scroll down to the CORS section and add a CORS configuration.

 ## On the AWS Dashboard
 - S3 on the AWS Dashboard shows all your buckets across all availability zones.